qiwangMacquarie/DeepTrust/README.md

 ## Overview
-This repository is constituted of the follows sections: input/ contains example data of Epinions and Ciao;
+This repository is constituted of the follows sections: input/ contains example data of Epinions;
 src/ contains the implementation of the proposed DeepTrust method.